Scalable Graph Condensation with Evolving Capabilities: Methodology

-\textbf{Training Stage Objectives.} During the training stage, GC aims to preserve the training data information to maintain the performance of GNNs.
-To reflect this, a natural way is to match the model predictions on the original graph $G$ and its condensed counterpart $G'$.
-Denote the predictions of an SGC model trained on $G$ as $\hat{\mathbf{Y}}\in\mathbb{R}^{N \times c}$ and those on $G'$ as $\hat{\mathbf{Y}}'\in\mathbb{R}^{N' \times c}$.
-We have $\hat{\mathbf{Y}} = \mathbf{F} \mathbf{W}=\mathbf{A}^K \mathbf{X} {\bf W}$ and $\hat{\mathbf{Y}}' = \mathbf{F}' \mathbf{W}'= {\mathbf{A}'}^K \mathbf{X}'{\bf W}' \in \mathbb{R}^{N' \times d}$, where $K$ denotes the number of SGC layers, $ \mathbf{F}$ and $\mathbf{F}'$ represent the propagated feature matrices on $G$ and $G'$, and $ \mathbf{W}$ and $\mathbf{W}'$ are the weight matrices of the SGC model trained on $G$ and $G'$, respectively.
 Note that feature propagation here is more flexible than the SGC model and is not limited to the formulation \( \mathbf{A}^K \mathbf{X} \); rather, it can be expressed as any linear combination of powers of the adjacency matrix~\cite{maurya2022fsgnn}.
 Below, we refer to the propagated feature as the node \textit{representations}. {We first define the distance between two matrices as the L2 norm of their difference.
 If matrices do not have the same shape, a projection matrix can be applied to transform them into a common shape before computing the distance.} Then, the following theorem holds: \begin{theorem} The prediction distance in the training stage is bounded by the sum of representation distance and parameter distance.

 where $\|\cdot\|$ denotes the L2 norm and $\mathcal{K}(\cdot)$ can be any projection function that aligns the dimensions of $\hat{{\bf Y}}$ and $\hat{{\bf Y}}'$ or ${\bf F}$ and ${\bf F}'$.

 \end{theorem} We provide proof in Appendix~\ref{app:proof_training_stage}.
 Note that $\|\mathbf{F}\|$ is a constant, and the weight matrix $\| \mathbf{W}' \|$ is naturally constrained due to regularization techniques during model optimization to control its magnitude.
 Therefore, Theorem~\ref{theo:training_stage} indicates that by minimizing the representation distance ($\| \mathcal{K}(\mathbf{F}) - \mathbf{F}' \|$) and parameter distance ($\| \mathbf{W} - \mathbf{W}' \|$) between two graphs, the predictions derived from the condensed graph can be close to those of the original graph.